gridbugs/llama/README.md

 ## Llama in Action

-Here are some videos showing off some of the example programs:
+Videos showing off some of the example programs:
 - [polyphonic_events](https://youtu.be/o-XPH1j0NqE)
 - [random_pentatonic](https://youtu.be/wfmmdRo_ytU)
 - [echo](https://youtu.be/1ndhPlvDBH8)